-- hospital wards of all types
+- hospital wards

 - specialist departments or clinics, including cancer centres or accident and emergency units